joegonzalezMSL/Warm-Dense-Matter-2025/README.md

 ## LAMMPS
 Directory containing simple Molecular Dynamics Simulations.

+NPT - Directory with a simple LAMMPS input deck to compress copper to 20 GPa and hold at 300 K.

 install_run_lammps_colab.ipynb - Short jupyter notebook on how to install and run LAMMPS in a Google Colab session.

 ## streamlit